 Also on this date, Judy’s ninth appearance on Frank Morgan’s limited series of 15-minute shows.
 Little is known about these shows outside of what the newspapers tell us, which do not include the actual contents, just schedule listings.
 No recordings are known to survive.

 Judy was listed as being a part of the shows that aired on June 6th, 14th, 21st, 28th; July 5th, 12th, 19th, 26th; and August 2nd, 6th & 9th.
 She’s not listed in the final three episodes on August 16, 23, & 30.
 No recordings are known to exist of any of the shows nor is there any information as to what Judy sang.

 August 2, 1938: The series above ran daily promoting Love Finds Andy Hardy by giving a synopsis of the film.
 These panel series were very popular and ran almost daily featuring various films from various studios.

 August 2, 1939: This ad appeared in the Film Daily trade magazine.

-Things were gearing up for the New York premiere of The Wizard of Oz, with Judy and Babes In Arms co-star Mickey Rooney performing on stage between showings of the film.
+Things were gearing up for the New York premiere of The Wizard of Oz, on August 17th, during which Judy and Babes In Arms co-star Mickey Rooney performed on stage between showings of the film.
 This article details the Harvest Moon Ball of which the duo was scheduled to attend.

 August 2, 1940: A rare instance of Judy’s mom, Ethel, standing up for her daughter.
 She advised MGM that Judy could only work eight hours a day.
 We all know how well that went over!